Tale Ognenovski: "11 October" Award

 Tale Ognenovski received the "11 October" Award, the highest national award in Republic of Macedonia in the Assembly of the Republic of Macedonia, Skopje, Republic of Macedonia in 2003 for his contributions to Macedonian culture.

-In a 2003 interview, Tale Ognenovski commented: "On October, 2001, was released my CD Album entitled, "Jazz, Macedonian Folk Dances and Classical Music." …This album is confirmation that I am the greatest clarinetist of all time and one of the greatest composers in the world of music.
+In a 2003 interview, Tale Ognenovski commented: "On October, 2001, was released my CD Album entitled, "Jazz, Macedonian Folk Dances and Classical Music." ...This album is confirmation that I am the greatest clarinetist of all time and one of the greatest composers in the world of music.
 My sincere gratitude for I won top honours as the winner of 11 October award...
-This Award gave me inspiration for new composing...”.
+This Award gave me inspiration for new composing...".

 Police Wind Orchestra

 From 1951 till 1954, Tale Ognenovski worked as a member of the "Police Wind Orchestra" and from 1954 till 1956, he worked with the "Public Town Skopje Orchestra".
 The repertoire for both of these Orchestras consisted classical works.
 These included Bizet's "Carmen", "The Troubadour", "Aida", "Rigoletto", Verdi's "Nabucco" and "La traviata", "Oberon" by Carl Maria von Weber, Tchaikovsky's "1812 Overture", Puccini's "Tosca" and Rossini's "The Barber of Seville".
 In December 1952, Tale Ognenovski as clarinet soloist, together with the pianist Nino Cipushev as accompaniment, performed the classical concert "Concert Polka for Clarinet" by Miler Bela in the "Police House" in Skopje.
-On May 24, 1953, he played clarinet soloist in the same concert with accompanient of "Police Wind Orchestra".
+On May 24, 1953, he played clarinet soloist in the same concert with accompaniment of "Police Wind Orchestra".
 The concert was performed in the Radio Skopje building, and broadcast directly to the nation via Radio Skopje.
 In Vardar Film's 1955 production of "Ritam i zvuk" ("Rhythm and Sound"), Tale Ognenovski as a clarinet soloist performed the Macedonian folk dances "Zhensko Chamche" and "Beranche" with Ensemble "Tanec".
 From 1956 till 1960 he worked with the Macedonian State Ensemble of Folk Dances and Songs "Tanec".